 Auditor notes: Issues that require increased awareness of management vary from region to region.
-The most reported material management issues are securing quality labor, water security and efficiency, and adapting to changing guidance from central management.
+The most reported material management issues are water security, increasing efficiency, and adapting to changing conditions on sites.
 In addition to due diligence practices, HNRG has systems and policies in place to support regional and farm managers in negotiating issues as they arise.
 Yield records are reviewed and aligned with planned yields.